Oleg Tinkov: Cancer Fund

 In December 2020 Tinkov announced that he and his family are planning to establish a charity fund to help leukemia sufferers.
 The Tinkov Family Foundation (TFF) was registered in 2021.
 Its tasks were to promote donorship, create a national register for bone marrow stem cells, build transplantation centers in remote regions of Russia and offer training programs to haematologists.
 Oleg Tinkov invested more than $200 mln of his own money to the Fund.
 On August 19 TFF announced a new strategic partnership with Leukemia Foundation.
 It offered financial support for research, operations, and purchase of medicine.
 In October 2021 it also announced giving 400 mln roubles for a project that in 3 years should treat more than 900 patients with leukemia.

+After being declared a “foreign agent” in Russia, Tinkov announced that he was closing the charitable Tinkov Family Foundation and leaving the board of trustees of the Leukemia Foundation, so as not to complicate his work.

 Sanctions and crackdown

 Tinkov has been critical of Vladimir Putin, in particular with regard to the 2022 Russian invasion of Ukraine.
 Tinkov wrote on his Instagram page, on 19 April 2022, in Russian: "The generals, waking up with a hangover, realized that they had a shit army", "I don't see a single beneficiary of this crazy war!
 Innocent people and soldiers are dying", "Of course there are morons who draw Z, but 10% of any country are morons.
 90% of Russians are AGAINST this war!" and "Kremlin officials are shocked that neither they or their children will be off to the Mediterranean in the summer.
 Businessmen are trying to save the rest of their property."
 Finally, he wrote in English: "Dear 'collective West' please give Mr. Putin a clear exit to save his face and stop this massacre.
 Please be more rational and humanitarian."

 On the next day after the first post with critics of the war in Ukraine Tinkov said his executives were contacted by the presidential administration with a demand to sell his 35% stake, otherwise the bank would be nationalized.
 Tinkov says he was offered a price of about 3% from the real value of his share.

 On 3 May 2022, Tinkov wrote: "I'm taking the Tinkoff and La Datcha brands out of the country.
 They belong to my family: I don't want to besmirch them with the blood of Russian soldiers and the citizens of Ukraine.
 Ukraine will win because good always wins over evil— we were taught that at school."
+Because of these statements, one of the public organizations turned to the Russian Prosecutor General's Office with a request to recognize Tinkov as a "Foreign agent" (after emigration and renunciation of citizenship, this is a rather symbolic action).
+In February 2024, the Ministry of Justice of the Russian Federation added Tinkov to the register of foreign agents.

 On 1 November 2022, he renounced his Russian citizenship.
 Tinkov had instructed lawyers to begin the process of removing his name from Tinkoff bank.